pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 print("Number of Divergent %d" % divergent.nonzero()[0].size)
 ```

-The more agreeable geometry of the non-centered implementation allows the Markov chain to explore deep into the neck of the funnel, capturing even the smallest values of $\tau$ that are consistent with the measurements.
+The more agreeable geometry of the non-centered implementation allows the Markov chain to explore deep into the neck of the funnel, capturing even the smallest values of `tau` ($\tau$) that are consistent with the measurements.
 Consequently, MCMC estimators from the non-centered chain rapidly converge towards their true expectation values.

 ```{code-cell} ipython3
 _, ax = plt.subplots(1, 1, figsize=(10, 6))